MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

  A point, in client coordinates.

 ### Return Value
- `TRUE` if the specified mouse message is processed by this method; otherwise, `FALSE`.
+ TRUE if the specified mouse message is processed by this method; otherwise, FALSE.

 ### Remarks
- By default, this method returns `FALSE` if the current property is not editable.
-Otherwise, the edit or spin control that is associated with this property processes the specified mouse message, and then this method returns `TRUE`.
+ By default, this method returns FALSE if the current property is not editable.
+Otherwise, the edit or spin control that is associated with this property processes the specified mouse message, and then this method returns TRUE.

 ##  <a name="onclosecombo"></a>  CMFCPropertyGridProperty::OnCloseCombo
  Called by the framework when a combo box that is contained in a property is closed.